Zhi-704/DancingLinksSudoku/README.md

 # DancingLinksSudoku
 Uses Algorithm X/Dancing Links technique to solve sudoku puzzles.
 Accepts a 9x9 np array as input.
+Converts first to exact cover matrix then doubly linked list is constructed from the matrix.
+Algorithm X then used to solve doubly linked lists and is converted back to a 9x9 np array solution.

 General description lifted from report: